calvinmetcalf/immediate/README.md

 ## Tricks we don't use

 ### `setImmediate`
-We avoid this process.nextTick in node is better suited to our needs and in Internet Explorer 10 there is a broken version of setImmediate we avoid using this.
+We avoid using `setImmediate` because node's `process.nextTick` is better suited to our needs.
+Additionally, Internet Explorer 10's implementation of `setImmediate` is broken.

 ## Reference and Reading